panther-labs/panther/docs/gitbook/enterprise/data-explorer.md

 UI, a more robust computing engine, persistence and autocomplete goodies that will enhance the querying experience.

-With Panther Data Explorer, users are able to:
+With Panther Data Explorer, you are able to:

 * Browse their databases, populated tables & related columns
 * Issue SQL queries against their logs